-The Company included expected profit in future premium of €1.2m as part of its Best Estimate Liabilities.
+The Company not included any expected profit in future premium as part of its Best Estimate Liabilities.

 C.8 Stress and sensitivity tests

 The Company's ORSA contains three scenarios and a reverse stress test.
 Stress testing is based on the largest risks per the Company's risk register, which have been determined to be: